J-manLans/game-launcher/Laboration_1/README.md

     * OpenJDK 64-Bit Server VM Temurin-21.0.2+13 (build 21.0.2+13-LTS, mixed mode, sharing)

 ## Purpose
 The purpose of this program is to simulate a simple multithreaded environment where multiple clients request and share worker threads from a thread pool.
-Each client will provide a random number to the worker thread, which will add an additional layer of randomness to it, simulating a task.
+Each client will provide a random number to the worker thread, which will add an additional layer of "randomness" to it, simulating a task.
 It demonstrates basic concurrency by showing how clients can use limited computational resources to perform tasks efficiently.
 This simulation is a simplified model of how thread pools can optimize performance and resource utilization in concurrent systems.

 ### Concrete Goals
 - Simulate clients by having a list of threads that stand in line to utilize the worker threads.